Do you have a 2021 IT business plan?

 Take a moment to think about your business strengths and make a list of your top ones.
-They might be related to customer service, pricing, quality, etc.
+Your strengths could be customer service, pricing, quality, etc.

 Then, repeat the process but for your business’s weakness.
-A weakness might be low client acquisition, an inefficient distribution network, or low overall company productivity.
+Weakness could include low client acquisition, an inefficient distribution network, or low company productivity.

-Now, it’s time to think about your business opportunities in 2020.
+Now, it’s time to think about your business opportunities in 2021.
 Look at your target market and think of ways that your business could serve it.
-These opportunities might include new partnerships, joining a chamber of commerce, or attending a trade show.
+These opportunities might include new partnerships, joining a chamber of commerce, or attending a virtual trade show.

 2. Align a technology strategy with your SWOT analysis.

 It is impossible to move forward if your technology is two steps behind you.
-Based on a thorough review of your SWOT analysis, you will be able to identify your business goals for the coming year.
-The next step is to develop a technology strategy that will help you accomplish these goals.
+Once you review your SWOT analysis, you will be able to identify your business goals for the coming year.
+The next step is to develop a technology strategy that will help you achieve these goals.

-A technology strategy can also be more external-facing if your business plan is more customer-focused.
+Likewise, a technology strategy can also be more customer-focused.

 3. Conduct a technology inventory for your small business.